aws-samples/modernization-unicorn-store/hugo-content/workshop/content/20-cdk/73-MySqlDbContextOptionsConfigurator.en.md

 ```cs
 optionsBuilder.UseMySql(this.dbConnectionStringBuilder.ConnectionString);
 ```
 This line is the one usually called from the "Startup.cs".
-Here the only thing we do differently is we defer calling `UseMySql()` to when "IConfiguration" becomes injectable, like you do it when you need "IConfiguration" in your MVC controller.
+Here the only thing we do differently is we defer calling `UseMySql()` to after "IConfiguration" become injectable, like you do it when you need "IConfiguration" in your MVC controller.

 > Injecting "IConfiguration", as it's done in a typical MVC controller example, is the right way to use configuration settings.
 Manually loading connection string data, as often done in "Startup.cs", *breaks dynamic settings reload support*.
 Mixing two mutually-exclusive approaches makes no practical sense, so we took this opportunity to make configuration settings data usage consistent across the entire ASP.NET application.
 Feel free to improve this logic and create a PR.